RosyTucker/react-native-inject/README.md

 INJECT=./some/path/to/.env.qa react-native run-ios
 ```

-See the example for more details
+See the example for more details, to run the example you need to have `babel-cli` installed globally.

 Technically there is no reason why this plugin cannot be used with react/JS in general
 so long as the project uses babel and es0215